Core Documents of U.S. Democracy and Government

 Open CRS Network

 "American taxpayers spend nearly $100 million a year to fund the Congressional Research Service, a "think tank" that provides reports to members of Congress on a variety of topics relevant to current political events" but are not distributed through the GPO.
 The University of North Texas has collected CRS reports as well.
+For a longer list of other sites that host these reports, go to the Law Librarians' Society of Washington, D.C.

 The National Security Archive